Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 The Great Wall of China is so long that there is a difference of 1 minute and 20 seconds between seeing the sun rise on the eastern end and western end.3

-For more examples and additional situations you may encounter when citing videos and other resource types, visit the Tyree Library's Chicago Citation Guide.
+For more examples and additional guidance for citing videos and other resource types, visit the Tyree Library's Chicago Citation Guide.
 This can be found by visiting the Library's website, clicking Guides, How-To Guides, and then Chicago Citation Guide.
 Be sure to choose the Notes & Bibliography section.

 This concludes the video tutorial on citing videos using Chicago Notes & Bibliography style.
-If you have any questions, please contact a librarian.
+If you'd like to learn more or need assistance, a librarian would be happy to help.

 352-395-5409